vita-student-projects/3d_human_pose_estimation_gr15/README.md

 | Train Number of Epochs | 3 | 17 |
 | Trained Weights Location | [ROMP_EfficientNetV2S_TPA.pkl](trained_models/ROMP_EfficientNetV2S_TPA.pkl)| [ROMP_EfficientNetV2S_TPB.pkl](trained_models/ROMP_EfficientNetV2S_TPB.pkl) |

+Train protocol A was implemented as a first proof-of-concept algorithm by us.
+The goal was to ensure that our backbone implemenentation yields somewhat usable results.

+Train protocol B follows the pre-configured protocol in the original code [^3].

 Remarks
 - One epoch with 10,0000 samples on our system took about 3 hours
+- The pretraining process was deliberately not shared by the authors of [^3] (see for example this [GitHub issue](https://github.com/Arthur151/ROMP/issues/107) of [^3]'s maintainer)
+- The authors trained their models for about 2 weeks on four high-end GPUs (see this [GitHub comment](https://github.com/Arthur151/ROMP/issues/121#issuecomment-1026458361) of [^3]'s maintainer)
-- Trained weights were downloaded in the "Set-Up" section; they are also available [here](https://drive.google.com/file/d/1E3-sDsQSGHe2fLmmO8oAE7UvSxzJfjtn/view?usp=drive_link)
+- Trained weights were downloaded in the "Set-Up" section below; they are also available [here](https://drive.google.com/file/d/1E3-sDsQSGHe2fLmmO8oAE7UvSxzJfjtn/view?usp=drive_link)

 ## Results
 To verify our findings, we test our implementation against well-established test datasets.
 For quantitative results, we use following metrics (explained in detail in [^2]):